open-contracting-extensions/ocds_budget_and_spend_extension/README.md

 * U1: As a journalist I want to see the budget source of a particular contracting process in order to understand whether funding has come from domestic resources, loans or other international revenue

-* U2: As a journalist I want to find all the contracts funded through a particular budget source in order to analyse the extent to which the budget is spent via contracting or other means
+* U2: As a journalist I want to find all the contracts funded through a particular budget source in order to analyze the extent to which the budget is spent via contracting or other means

-* U3: As a civil society organisation focussed on infrastructure I want to find all the contracting processes related to a given infrastructure programme or project so that I can carry out a review of compliance with infrastructure project transparency requirements.
+* U3: As a civil society organization focused on infrastructure I want to find all the contracting processes related to a given infrastructure programme or project so that I can carry out a review of compliance with infrastructure project transparency requirements.

 * U4: As a journalist I want to track (suspicious) contracts in order to identify potential connections between the recipients and the officials and politicians in control of the budgeting and award processes.
 Identifying and confirming budget allocations

 * U5: As a potential supplier I want to see when budget availability is confirmed for a given contracting process so that I can plan a pipeline of potential bidding opportunities.

-* U6: As a civil society monitoring organisation I want to identify projects without confirmed budget so that I can analyse the funding gap for planned procurement
+* U6: As a civil society monitoring organization I want to identify projects without confirmed budget so that I can analyze the funding gap for planned procurement

 * U7: As a treasury official I want to share information on the status of budget allocations and spending for any given contract so that I can demonstrate to the public that the budget is being spent in accordance with approved plans

 * U8: As a procurement monitor I want to see how much of the spend on an infrastructure project has come from the capital budget vs the revenue budget so that I can monitor over or underspend

-* U9: As a civil society organisation I want to identify how far particular budget lines have spend allocated against them, and the status of that spend over time so that I can report on areas of over or under spending.
+* U9: As a civil society organization I want to identify how far particular budget lines have spend allocated against them, and the status of that spend over time so that I can report on areas of over or under spending.
 Tracking the payment process

-* U10: As an academic I want to identify the gap between invoice date and payment date so that I can analyse how prices are affected by payment timelines
+* U10: As an academic I want to identify the gap between invoice date and payment date so that I can analyze how prices are affected by payment timelines

 * U11: As an auditor I want to see full details of the billing and payment process so that I can identify potential red flags and investigate particular processes